bmsuseluda/node-sdl/README.md

 * `npm run download-release` downloads the prebuilt binaries.
 This is the first thing the install script tries to do.
 * `npm run download-sdl` downloads the SDL headers and libraries from `@kmamal/build-sdl` so you can compile against them in later steps.
 This is the second step in the install script, after `download-release` has failed.
 * `npm run build` prepares the environment variables and calls `node-gyp` to build the package.
-* `NODE_SDL_FROM_SOURCE=1 npm install` runs the install script normally, but skips the inital attempt to download the binaries, and goes straight to building from source.
+* `NODE_SDL_FROM_SOURCE=1 npm install` runs the install script normally, but skips the initial attempt to download the binaries, and goes straight to building from source.

 The SDL headers and libs get downloaded to `sdl/`, the build happens in `build/`, and the final binaries get collected into `dist/`.